Update in relation to the COVID-19 situation and University Centre Weston.

 - Avoid close contact with anyone who you know has cold or flu symptoms.

-- Check the travel advisories from the Foreign and Commonwealth Office prior to travelling.
+- Check the travel advisories from the Foreign and Commonwealth Office prior to travelling abroad.